Herbert A. Simon

-Herbert Alexander Simon (June 15, 1916 – February 9, 2001) was an American political scientist, with a Ph.D. in political science, whose work also influenced the fields of computer science, economics, and cognitive psychology.
+Herbert Alexander Simon (June 15, 1916 – February 9, 2001) was an American scholar whose work influenced the fields of computer science, economics, and cognitive psychology.
 His primary research interest was decision-making within organizations and he is best known for the theories of "bounded rationality" and "satisficing".
-He received the Nobel Memorial Prize in Economic Sciences in 1978 and the Turing Award in computer science in 1975.
-His research was noted for its interdisciplinary nature and spanned across the fields of cognitive science, computer science, public administration, management, and political science.
+He received the Turing Award in 1975 and the Nobel Memorial Prize in Economic Sciences in 1978.
+His research was noted for its interdisciplinary nature, spanning the fields of cognitive science, computer science, public administration, management, and political science.
 He was at Carnegie Mellon University for most of his career, from 1949 to 2001, where he helped found the Carnegie Mellon School of Computer Science, one of the first such departments in the world.

 Notably, Simon was among the pioneers of several modern-day scientific domains such as artificial intelligence, information processing, decision-making, problem-solving, organization theory, and complex systems.
 He was among the earliest to analyze the architecture of complexity and to propose a preferential attachment mechanism to explain power law distributions.

 Early life and education

 Herbert Alexander Simon was born in Milwaukee, Wisconsin on June 15, 1916.
 Simon's father, Arthur Simon (1881–1948), was a Jewish electrical engineer who came to the United States from Germany in 1903 after earning his engineering degree at Technische Hochschule Darmstadt.
 An inventor, Arthur also was an independent patent attorney.
-Simon's mother, Edna Marguerite Merkel (1888–1969), was an accomplished pianist whose Jewish, Lutheran, and Catholic ancestors came from Prague and Cologne.
+Simon's mother, Edna Marguerite Merkel (1888–1969), was an accomplished pianist whose Jewish, Lutheran, and Catholic ancestors came from Braunschweig, Prague and Cologne.
 Simon's European ancestors were piano makers, goldsmiths, and vintners.